Configure Floating License resources

 • -s: The license server hostname

-• -p: The port used by your flexlm deamon
+• -p: The port used by your flexlm daemon

 • -f: The feature name (case sensitive)